remy-abergel/linear-superres/c/README.md

 ### Compilation with gcc

-All the C modules of this software can be installed at once by executing the [`SETUP_C_MODULES`](SETUP_C_MODULES) executable file (bash):
+All the C modules of this package can be installed at once by executing the [`SETUP_C_MODULES`](SETUP_C_MODULES) executable file (bash):